alfanowski/X-Scan/README.md

 - **Per-Host Breakdown** - Service-by-service vulnerability analysis
 - **Actionable Recommendations** - Specific guidance for remediation
 - **Methodology Documentation** - Complete transparency about assessment approach

+### Auto-Update (New in v1.1)
+- **Automatic Updates** - Optionally checks for new releases and can perform a secure self-update of the tool.
+- **Secure Update Channel** - Update manifests and packages are verified (signed) before applying.
+- **Configurable Behavior** - Enable/disable automatic updates and control check frequency via configuration.
+- **Rollback Support** - Previous stable versions are retained to allow quick rollback if an update fails.

 ---